-- North Carolina has one subspecies- the eastern copperhead, and it lives all over the state.
+- North Carolina has one subspecies of copperhead — the eastern copperhead — and it lives all over the state, generally found in deciduous forests and mixed woodland habitats.

 - One of their intimidating and distinguishing features is a pair of bright yellow, cat-like eyes with slanted pupils and a stern-looking brow.

-- Accounting for ten times more bites than all other snakes combined, copperheads are the most common poisonous snakes in North Carolina.
-While a copperhead is always an emergency, fatality is possible but rare.
+- Accounting for 10 times more bites than all other snakes combined, copperheads are the most common venomous snakes in North Carolina.
+A copperhead bite requires immediate medical attention and fatality is possible but rare.

 Copperheads are some of the most common snakes in the southeast.
 Their camouflage makes them incredibly hard to see until it’s too late, and with how common they are and how well they can hide, it’s no surprise that they are responsible for the most bites of any venomous snake in the southeast.
 North Carolina is home to a few venomous snakes, but is the copperhead among them?
 Let’s learn about these reptiles and see how dangerous they are.